qhtml/qhtml.js/README.md

 --------------

 **Changes**

+- 10/31/2025 - Added support for comments using /* */ and support for style { } tags to apply stylesheets to a tag
-- 9/29/2025 - *Removed the text, content properties and in their place introduced the `text { }` block which allows for unquoted text insertion at any point in the code*
+- 9/29/2025 - *introduced the `text { }` block which allows for unquoted text insertion at any point in the code*
 -
 - 9/12/2025 - *Updated how q-component works which will break any existing implementations of q-component that you may be using for a good cause.. slots no longer properties, instead they are defined via  `slot { name: <slot name> }` See q-components below...*